Welcome!

 If I take both the Equine Massage and Vertebral Realignment (VR) courses, do I receive a discount?

-As stated above, everyone pays the same fee.
 The massage and VR courses are totally different courses and although the two techniques go hand in hand very well, they are still separate courses.
-The 6 week advanced massage course also includes the VR course.

 Do you have a refund policy?